tbedford/git-testing-repo/procedure.md

 Procedure

 Step 1.
-This is step 1.
+This is step 1 - fixed.